Styles of pop music

 Pop music is a genre of popular music that originated in its modern form during the mid-1950s in the United States and the United Kingdom.
 The terms popular music and pop music are often used interchangeably, although the former describes all music that is popular and includes many disparate styles.
 During the 1950s and 1960s, pop music encompassed rock and roll and the youth-oriented styles it influenced.
 Rock and pop music remained roughly synonymous until the late 1960s, after which pop became associated with music that was more commercial, ephemeral, and accessible.

 Although much of the music that appears on record charts is seen as pop music, the genre is distinguished from chart music.
-Identifying factors usually include repeated choruses and hooks, short to medium-length songs written in a basic format (often the verse-chorus structure), and rhythms or tempos that can be easily danced to.
+Identifying factors usually include repeated choruses and hooks, short to medium-length songs written in a basic format (often the verse–chorus structure), and rhythms or tempos that can be easily danced to.
 Much pop music also borrows elements from other styles such as rock, urban, dance, Latin, and country.

 Below is a list of styles of pop music.

 Stylistic origins

 Traditional pop

-Traditional pop (also known as classic pop and pre-rock and roll pop) is Western popular music that generally pre-dates the advent of rock and roll in the mid-1950s.
+Traditional pop (also known as classic pop and pre–rock and roll pop) is Western popular music that generally predates the advent of rock and roll in the mid-1950s.
 The most popular and enduring songs from this era of music are known as pop standards or American standards.
 The works of these songwriters and composers are usually considered part of the canon known as the "Great American Songbook".
 More generally, the term "standard" can be applied to any popular song that has become very widely known within mainstream culture.

-AllMusic defines traditional pop as "post-big band and pre-rock & roll pop music".
+AllMusic defines traditional pop as "post–big band and pre–rock & roll pop music".